I managed to get two car shows and a football game in over Labor day weekend. I also got a little wet on Sunday.

-On The Rocks Bar and Grill in Dublin, Ohio held their annual fall car show on Sunday.
+On The Rocks Bar and Grill in Dublin, Ohio held its annual fall car show on Sunday.

 In past years, the fall show has been held on the second Sunday in September.
 However, this year the date was changed to the first Sunday of the month.